 Going for the Girl Scout Bronze Award is a team experience for a troop or group of Girl Scout Juniors.
-If there are no Girl Scouts in a girl's neighborhood, she can connect with other girls her age, including non-Girl Scouts who may want to join Girl Scouts.
+If there are no Girl Scouts in their neighborhood, they can connect with other girls their age, including non-Girl Scouts who may want to join Girl Scouts.

 Teambuilding skills are essential to leadership and for earning the Girl Scout Bronze Award.
-Playing games and doing activities as a team encourages cooperative learning, which shows girls how to work through challenges and resolve conflicts as a group.
-Even though the girls may know each other, encourage and help them identify their individual and team strengths.
+Playing games and doing activities as a team encourages cooperative learning, which shows Girl Scouts how to work through challenges and resolve conflicts as a group.
+Even though they may know each other, encourage and help them identify their individual and team strengths.

-There are many teambuilding activities, so research which teambuilding activity games would work best for your girls.
-After each activity, have the girls discuss what they learned.
-Support the girls in creating their list of team agreements, which will serve as a reference for them as they pursue the Girl Scout Bronze Award.
-Also help the girls keep track of their individual hours from the start-each step counts.
+There are many teambuilding activities, so research which teambuilding activity games would work best for your Girl Scouts..
+After each activity, have them discuss what they learned.
+Support them in creating their list of team agreements, which will serve as a reference for them as they pursue the Girl Scout Bronze Award.
+Also help them keep track of their individual hours from the start-each step counts.

-In order for the girls to choose an issue area that they care about, they need to identify and share their interests.
-Explore the girls' interests with them and discuss how those might help when the team chooses a project.
+In order for the Girl Scouts to choose an issue area that they care about, they need to identify and share their interests.
+Explore their interests with them and discuss how those might help when the team chooses a project.
 Guide them as they answer the questions in their guidelines and as they come up with suggestions for what they could do to be a great team.